Shefour/rzp_skibidimodpack/README.md

 # RZP_SkibidiModpack Host Addon

 Adds tools for hosting using my modpack.
-Only host should install it alongside main modpack.
+Only host should install it alongside main modpack.<br>
 BepInExPack is required, but will not be listed in dependencies.

 ## Contributors